The Pentecostal Liturgy

 Finally, returning to the Gospel of John, we remember our Lord’s words: “I will not leave you orphans; I will come to you.”
 The Holy Spirit, who is poured out on the Church in the Pentecostal experience of the Divine Liturgy, is the Spirit of adoption (Rom.
 8.15), whom St Basil’s Liturgy calls “the Spirit of sonship”.
 By pouring out the Holy Spirit on the Church and into our hearts, Christ, the Son of God, makes us sons of God.

-Do you see what a miracle the Divine Liturgy is, friends, and what it accomplishes in us?
+Do you see what a miracle the Divine Liturgy is, then, and what it accomplishes in us?
 Let us, then, with the Apostles, draw near to the Upper Room and await, in the fear of God and with faith and love, the gift of the Spirit.